starfi5h/DSP_Mod/RailgunsRetargetMini/README.md

 Run the game one time to generate `BepInEx\config\starfi5h.plugin.RailgunsRetargetMini.cfg` file.
 If you're using mod manager, you can find the file in Config editor.

-- `ForceRetargeting` - Retarget orbit for unset ejctors.
-(Default:`false`)
+- `ForceRetargeting` - Retarget orbit for unset ejectors.
+(Default:`true`)
-- `Method` - Which retarget algorithm should use.
+- `Method` - Which retarget algorithm to use.
 Method 1 is more UPS friendly but ejectors will swing at night.
+To disable auto retarget, set this value other than 1 or 2.
 (Default:`1`)
 - `RotatePeriod` - (Method1) Rotate to next enabled orbit every x ticks when unreachable.
 (Default:`60`)
 - `CheckPeriod` - (Method2) Check reachable orbits every x ticks.
 (Default:`120`)